 Yet, one of the “new smart” behaviors is to be comfortable with not knowing.
 With so much changing, it’s better to seek out knowledge and work with others.
 We need to be constant learners.

 From my perspective, it’s fascinating to observe the students as they listen, relate and collaborate with each other and me.

 By the way, these are the top four Smart Machine Age (SMA) skills Hess and Ludwig have identified.
 They refer to them as: 1) critical thinking, 2) innovative thinking, 3) creativity, and 4) high emotional engagement with others that fosters relationship building and collaboration.

 In addition to these four skills, the authors maintain that individuals will need humility to continue to be relevant and productive in the machine age.

 To the authors, humility means adopting “a mindset about oneself that is open-minded, self-accurate, and ‘not at all about me,’ and that enables one to embrace the world as it ‘is’ in the pursuit of human excellence.”

 In other words, by practicing humility, you will need to defy your fears and your natural inclination to defend your ego.
 You also will need to be more open-minded, stress-test your existing beliefs and assumptions, and take generous actions to help others think at higher levels to collaborate.

-Instead, I’ve got to act like I’m one of them even though I’ve been gardening (and leading) longer than these students have been alive.
+Instead, I have to act like I’m one of them even though I’ve been gardening (and leading) longer than these students have been alive.
 (In fact, I’ve been ordering books from Amazon.com since 1997 when these students were probably wearing diapers!)

-Any suggestions for me on what to do?
+Any suggestions for me on what else to do?